Paul Hofer

-Paul Hofer (born May 13, 1952 in Memphis, Tennessee) is a former professional American football player who played running back for six seasons in the NFL.
-He was a part of the San Francisco 49ers Super Bowl XVI winning team.
+Paul David Hofer (born May 13, 1952) is an American former professional football player who was a running back for six seasons with the San Francisco 49ers of the National Football League (NFL).
+He played college football for the Ole Miss Rebels.
+He was a part of the 49ers' Super Bowl XVI—winning team.

 Known for his hard and relentless running style, Hofer was a fan favorite despite being on poor 49ers teams in the mid to late 1970s.
 Hofer was a brutal, attacking runner who suffered serious knee injuries that ultimately shortened his career.
 Hofer saw limited duty during the 1981 season but was placed on injured reserve before season's end; he was unable to play in the playoffs or the Super Bowl.
 He retired soon thereafter.